goodnesskay/Android-Fragment/README.md

-# Android-RecyclerView
+# Android-Fragment
-Just the developers.android.com basic tutorial on recycler view
+Just the developers.android.com basic tutorial on fragment